The Corn plant (Dracaena fragrans ) is a plant famous among plant lovers for its long yellow-striped leaves.

 How to Maintain Optimal Soil Condition for Corn Plant?

-- Avoid overwatering the plant as too much saturation in the soil can make it compact.
+Avoiding the overwatering the plant is the first priority as too much saturation in the soil can make it compact.
+Besides, the following are the great tips to follow:

 - To increase the soil aeration, you need to turn over the topsoil with a shovel and add organic matter to the soil.